andrewtpoe/universal-react-redux/README.md

   }
   ```

-When creating a new page, add the route to `setup/page_routes.js`.
+When creating a new view page, add the route to `setup/page_routes.js`.

-Please strive to adhere to these guidelines when developing new components.

-## Deploying this application
+## Deploying this application | NOT YET FUNCTIONAL

 This application is ready to deploy to Heroku as is.
 Before deploying this skeleton make sure you update the config/environment.js file with your relevant variables.